ionic-team/ionic-training-decks/src/assets/data/markdown/auth-connect-angular/install.md

 };
 ```

+**Note:** When updating the `src/environments/*` files, be sure to add the above code but do not replace the `environment` object.

 ## Native Project Configuration

 ### Android

-Open the Android project in Android Studio via `npx cap open android` and find the `AndroidManifest.xml` file.
+Open the Android project in Android Studio via `ionic cap open android` and find the `AndroidManifest.xml` file.
 Add the following intent within the `activity` node.

 ```xml
 <intent-filter>